parsegraph/tmuxify/README.md

 Arguments are passed to each script.

+Aliases: run, go, up

 ### tmuxify stop
 Terminates all panes and closes the tmux window.

+Aliases: down, kill, rm

 ### tmuxify restart [args...]
 Stops the site and starts it again.

 Arguments are passed to each script.

+Alias: rs

 ### tmuxify attach
 Attaches to the existing tmux server, if any.
 This will open tmux in your terminal, connected to the site.

+Alias: a, at, att

 ### tmuxify open
 Opens a browser window to the root site using xdg-open, if SITE_PORT is defined.

+Alias: o

+##### tmuxify is-running
+Checks if the site's tmux server is running.
+Prints `true` and exits zero if the server is running, otherwise prints `false` and exits nonzero.

+Alias: st, status

 ## tmuxify utility commands

 ##### tmuxify cmd <cmd...>
 Runs the given command, like `tmux -S $TMUX_SOCKET <cmd...>`.
 Useful for managing the site's tmux server directly.

+Alias: tmux

 ##### tmuxify env
 Dumps the site environment used by tmuxify.
 Used for debugging tmuxify.